 Whether you’re an amateur field hockey player on Montreal’s ice rinks, a runner braving Quebec’s winters or a cyclist exploring Quebec City’s bike paths, your body is under particular stress.
 Seasonal changes, varied surfaces and the intensity of our Quebec sporting culture create unique challenges for our athletes.
 According to the Quebec government, Quebecers’ enthusiasm for physical activity is a health factor, but it also exposes them to specific risks of injury.

 Many people don’t know where to turn when injuries or performance limitations arise.
-This confusion is understandable: the roles of osteopath and sports therapist may seem similar at first glance, but their approaches differ considerably.
+This confusion is understandable: the roles of osteopath and athletic therapist may seem similar at first glance, but their approaches differ considerably.

 Osteopathy: the art of seeing the body as a whole